afk-codze/FanGuard-Analytics/README.md

 In this section we give an overview of the structure and the technologies used for building the application running on the cloud, the application is called "Monitoring System".

-* __Mosquitto MQTT broker__: This is the junction point between the esp32 and the cloud, it lets transfer data from the IoT device to the cloud application.
+* __MQTT broker__: This is the junction point between the esp32 and the cloud, it lets transfer data from the IoT device to the cloud application.
 * __Java__: The programming language used to build the web application running on the cloud, this object-oriented language is largely used to build web applications thanks to the huge amount of support and libraries it offers.
 * __Java Spring__: Web development framework that supports many integrated modules that speed up the process of web development by integrating many aspects like: Dabates handling, front-end templating, MVC code structure etc.
 * __PostgresSQL__ : Database Management System used to store the data coming from the esp32 and provide historical view of all the data.